jeffshee/LINEStickerKeyboard/README.md

 Using your web browser, go to LINE's Sticker Shop > Pick your sticker > Look at the URL, for example: `https://store.line.me/stickershop/product/5417218/en` In this case, `5417218` will be the Store ID, remember this.
 Launch the app > go to My Collections > Click at the 'Manual Add' > Enter the Store ID

+## Credit
+Icon made by Freepik from www.flaticon.com